Eastern front of the Russo-Ukrainian war (2022–present): Northern Kharkiv Oblast

-On 10 May 2024, as Russian forces continued their gradual advances in Donetsk and Luhansk oblasts, they launched a new offensive in Ukraine's Kharkiv Oblast, using shelling, air strikes and dismounted infantry to breach defenses in the Vovchansk and Kharkiv directions.
+On 10 May 2024, as Russian forces continued their gradual advances in Donetsk and Luhansk oblasts, they launched a new offensive in Ukraine's Kharkiv Oblast, using shelling, air strikes and dismounted infantry to breach defences in the Vovchansk and Kharkiv directions.
 On 17 May, Col. Gen. Oleksandr Syrskyi stated that the new offensive "expanded the zone of active hostilities by almost 70 kilometers."
 By 21 May, Russia had reoccupied 13 (Note: Borysivka, Buhruvatka, Hatyshche, Kharkiv Oblast, Hlyboke, Kharkiv Oblast, Krasne, Lukiantsi, Morokhovets, Ohirtseve, Oliinykove, Pletenivka, Pylna, Strilecha and Tykhe.) villages and settlements in Kharkiv Oblast and had advanced up to the northern bank of the Vovcha river in Vovchansk.

-Early speculation Regarding the purpose of the operation ranged from it being an intent to capture Kharkiv to it serving as a feint to stretch Ukrainian defense lines, forcing them to shift reserves away from other fronts, particularly the Donbas front.
+Early speculation Regarding the purpose of the operation ranged from it being an intent to capture Kharkiv to it serving as a feint to stretch Ukrainian defence lines, forcing them to shift reserves away from other fronts, particularly the Donbas front.
 On 17 May, President Vladimir Putin stated that Russia was aiming to create a "buffer zone" in Kharkiv Oblast to prevent further attacks on Belgorod while denying that there were plans to capture Kharkiv city.
-Earlier that same week, Ukrainian president Volodymyr Zelensky stated the Russian advance was stopped at the first line of defense, while Ukrainian intelligence chief Kyrylo Budanov reportedly warned that Russia may launch a new ground incursion into Sumy Oblast.
+Earlier that same week, Ukrainian president Volodymyr Zelensky stated the Russian advance was stopped at the first line of defence, while Ukrainian intelligence chief Kyrylo Budanov reportedly warned that Russia may launch a new ground incursion into Sumy Oblast.

 By 23 May, Russian troops had become "completely bogged down" amid urban combat in Vovchansk, according to Syrskyi.
 On 24 May, Ukraine's General Staff stated that Ukrainian forces had "halted" the Kharkiv offensive and were conducting counterattacks, adding that the most intense fighting in Ukraine was occurring in Kharkiv and Donetsk oblasts.

 Luhansk Oblast and eastern Kharkiv Oblast

 On 20 May, the Russian defence ministry stated it had fully recaptured Bilohorivka in Luhansk Oblast, however Ukraine's General Staff stated Ukrainian forces were still "holding back" Russian forces near the settlement.

-On 27 May 2024, Russia announced the capture of the village of Ivanivka in northeastern Kharkiv Oblast, located around 20 kilometers east of Kupiansk.
+On 27 May 2024, Russia announced the capture of the village of Ivanivka in northeastern Kharkiv Oblast, located around 20 kilometres east of Kupiansk.
 On 9 June, the Institute for the Study of War assessed that Russian forces had "likely recently seized" the village of Ivanivka in the Kharkiv Oblast citing geolocated footage.

 On 20 July 2024, Russia was confirmed to have recaptured Pishchane in eastern Kharkiv Oblast.

 On 29 August 2024, footage showed that Russia had made advances in central Synkivka, with some sources saying the village had been captured.
 On 30 August, Russia seized the village of Stelmakhivka.

 By 6 September 2024, Russian forces had completely seized Synkivka.
 Further advances south in the ensuing week were made into northern Petropavlivka.

 By 10 October 2024, Russian forces captured Myasozharivka.